-Today’s HSE employers are seeking individuals who can identify opportunities to put rules and regulations aside and consider new ways of achieving the same desired outcomes.
+Today’s HSE employers and HSE recruitment agencies are seeking individuals who can identify opportunities to put rules and regulations aside and consider new ways of achieving the same desired outcomes.

 As the HSE profession slowly breaks away from the comforts of tradition, today’s leaders are increasingly embracing the power of vulnerability and rather than avoiding failure, they are welcoming a culture of acceptance and learning.

 The modern workplace is agile and ever-evolving.
-Therefore, it is crucial that HSE professionals are able to capitalise on opportunities to adapt in the face of change and challenging circumstances.
+It is crucial that HSE professionals are able to capitalise on opportunities to adapt in the face of change and challenging circumstances.

 HSE leaders are creating a shift that requires individuals to bounce back and be resilient in the face of adversity.
 The ability to embrace change and tackle setbacks head-on will help individuals drive the HSE agenda forward.

 Feedback is arguably one of the most valuable assets to the growth of any individual or organisation.
 That being said, human beings tend to shy away from unfavourable feedback.
 We condition ourselves to fixate on the potentially negative repercussions, rather than the potential for growth.